 Service Area Trigger for contribution 7 Expected Contribution 20 dwellings + Provision of a safe route or if not achievable: 5.5 School Transport Primary - £19.88 x 190 days x 7 years = £26,440.40 per pupil.
 Secondary - £6.26 x 190 days x 5 years = £5,947 per pupil.
-Index: PUBSEC 5.6 Employment and Skills 50 dwellings Employment and Skills Plan 5.7 Error!
-Not a valid result for All development Highway works via S278 notices, contributions and/or commuted sums for maintenance. table.
-Index: AFI (Civil Engineering) Series 2 (BIS) All development Travel information packs in all cases (for new housing developments) , Residential travel plans for 80 + dwellings.
-Work place travel plans on employment sites where there will be 50+ employees.
-5.8 Sustainable Travel Travel Plan Monitoring Fees for workplace developments Planning Travel Plan Monitoring Fees for residential developments Travel Plan Monitoring Fees for large developments (1,000+ dwellings) and Garden Community sites Index: CPI 5.9 Passenger Transport All development Bespoke contributions for small sites - funding towards bus infrastructure; medium sites - fund diversions to existing routes or make a contribution to a new route; large sites - provide a transport service.
+Index: PUBSEC 5.6 Employment and Skills 50 dwellings Employment and Skills Plan 5.7 Highways All development Highway works via S278 notices, contributions and/or commuted sums for maintenance. and Transportation Index: AFI (Civil Engineering) Series 2 (BIS) All development Travel information packs in all cases (for new housing developments), Residential travel plans for 80 + dwellings.
+Workplace travel plans on employment sites where there will be 50+ employees.
+5.8 Sustainable Travel Planning Travel Plan Monitoring Fees for workplace developments Travel Plan Monitoring Fees for residential developments Travel Plan Monitoring Fees for large developments (1,000+ dwellings) and Garden Community sites Index: CPI 5.9 Passenger Transport All development Bespoke contributions for small sites - funding towards bus infrastructure; medium sites - fund diversions to existing routes or make a contribution to a new route; large sites - provide a transport service.
 Commercial sites as required.
 Index: AFI (Civil Engineering) Series 2 (BIS)

 Service Area Trigger for contribution 7 Expected Contribution 5.10 Public Rights of Way Any development where there is a PROW Contribution to or appropriate works conducted and arranging temporary or permanent diversions.
 Cycle Track Conversion Orders to be provided as necessary.
-A.d Error!
-Not a valid result for table.
-10 dwellings +Garden communities or a site size of 0.5Ha or more Bespoke on case-by-case basis.
-Index: BCIS All-In Tender Price Index Libraries 20 dwellings + Where required (per dwelling) £244.92 library extension, £77.80 to upgrade existing facilities.
-Index: CPI 5.13 Flood and water management Major sites Ensure provision of SuDS on major sites.
+5.11 Waste Management 10 dwellings +Garden communities or a site size of 0.5Ha or more Bespoke on case-by-case basis.
+Index: BCIS All-In Tender Price Index Error!
+Not a valid r esult for table.
+20 dwellings + Where required (per dwelling) £244.92 library extension, £77.80 to upgrade existing facilities.
+Index: CPI 0 Flood and water management Major sites Ensure provision of SuDS on major sites.
 Commuted sums for maintenance of SuDS as required, based on the development.
 5.14 Monitoring Costs All S106 agreements £700 per obligation.
 Bespoke payments on complex and/or major sites 1000+ dwellings.